SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 <a id="server-config-sudoers"></a>
 <a id="fresh-target-deployment-sequence"></a>

-# 9. Sudo model for server-config deploy
+# 9. Sudo model for protected deploy commands

 The service account `otprelay` exists to **run** the OTP Relay service, not to manage system infrastructure.

 The self-hosted runner user is responsible for deployment automation.
-For server-config changes, it must have limited `sudo` permission for the exact commands the server-config workflow uses.
+It must have limited `sudo` permission for exact protected deployment commands used by the deploy scripts.

 ## Recommended sudoers entries